kirilenkobm/random_bio_tools/README.md

 # Random bio tools

-Just a pile of random tools I wrote to operate with different biological data.
+Just a pile of random small standalone tools I wrote to operate with different biological data.
 Will be gradually updated.
+No warranty of any kind.

 ## Contents